When Waters Rise

 “When the waters rise, it is not about how prepared you are.
 It is about who you know.”

-I’m writing this for you — not because I have it all figured out, and not because I’m looking back on cancer from years down the road in tidy triumph.
+I’m writing this for you — not because I have it all figured out, and not because I’m looking back on cancer from a safe distance in tidy triumph.
 I’m still in it.
 I finished infusions only months ago.
 My port is still in.
 Some days I’m still waiting on scan results and praying that I’ll get to watch my little people grow up.

-When the waters rise, it can feel like everything is slipping out of our control.
-But the story of Scripture reminds us that storms are not the end of the story.
+When suffering enters your story, it can feel like everything is slipping beneath you.
+But Scripture reminds us that storms are never the end of the story.

-My prayer is that every woman who visits this space would discover that she is not alone—and that even here, in the middle of the storm, God is near.
+My prayer is that this space would remind you that you are not alone — and that even here, in the middle of deep waters, hope can still be found.

 When the waters rise, it is not about how prepared you are.